galoocego/vrp_escadmin/readme.md

 ## Getting Started

 Add vrp_escadmin in your resource folder and add in your server.cfg.
-In game wirte in chat /setgroup [id], where id is a player id.
+In game write in chat /setgroup [id], where id is a player id.

 Example:
 /setgroup 3